ProdPerfect/ghaction-nodiff/README.md

 # GitHub Action: `nodiff`
 This action lets you react when no meaningful changes are made within a given change set.

 Currently, a 'meaningless' change is defined in terms of whitespace, but it can be extended later.
-It can be configured to monitor **all** or **any** of a set of files in the project, and by default it simply fails if the given change set makes 'no difference' to the codebase.
+It can be configured to monitor an entire project or a set of files within it, and by default it simply fails if the given change set makes 'no difference' to the codebase.

-You can also configure it to react with one or more of a small set of predefined and slightly configurable actions, such as pinging someone, leaving a comment, or adding a label.
+You can also configure it to react with one or more of a small set of predefined and slightly configurable actions, such as requesting a review from someone, leaving a comment, or requesting changes.

 # What's new